TrebledJ/attack-of-the-zip/README.md

     docker compose up -d --build
     ```

-    Grab a drink while waiting for the container to compile and build.
+    Grab a drink while the container is being built.

 3. Access the container at http://localhost:8080.